Scaling limit of multi-type invariant measures via the directed landscape: Introduction

 \subsection{Stationary horizon}

-Recently, the KPZ universality picture was complemented by a third central object introduced in \cite{Busani-2021}, where the first author initiated the study of scaling limits of Busemann processes in the KPZ class.
+In \cite{Busani-2021}, the first author initiated the study of scaling limits of Busemann processes in the KPZ class, starting from the derivation of the distribution of the Busemann process for exponential last-passage percolation in \cite{Fan-Seppalainen-20}.
+This limiting process was termed the stationary horizon (SH).
 The Busemann process of a stochastic growth model is an analytic object that is useful for probing the geometric features of random growth.
 It is a stochastic analogue of the Busemann function of metric geometry, hence the term.
-Article \cite{Busani-2021} showed that, under the diffusive scaling consistent with convergence to the DL, the Busemann process of exponential last-passage percolation (LPP) converges to a nontrivial limit, which was termed the \textit{stationary horizon} (SH).
+Article \cite{Busani-2021} showed that, under the diffusive scaling of the initial data consistent with convergence of the space-time process to the DL, the Busemann process of exponential last-passage percolation (LPP) converges to a nontrivial limit, which was termed the \textit{stationary horizon} (SH).
 It was conjectured in \cite{Busani-2021} that the SH is the universal scaling limit of Busemann processes of LPP models in the KPZ class.

-Concurrently, the second and third author were studying the regularity of the Busemann process of Brownian last-passage percolation (BLPP) in unscaled coordinates.
+Concurrently, the second and third author were studying the regularity of the Busemann process of Brownian last-passage percolation (BLPP) in unscaled coordinates \cite{Seppalainen-Sorensen-21b}.
 This led to the observation that the unscaled BLPP Busemann process along a horizontal line is, remarkably, the same as the KPZ scaling limit of the Busemann process in LPP.

 The aforementioned papers led to our prior work \cite{Busa-Sepp-Sore-22a}, which proves that the SH is the unique multi-type stationary measure of the KPZ fixed point and describes the Busemann process of the DL.
-Deep geometric consequences for infinite geodesics in DL followed from investigations into the properties of SH.
+In fact, the SH is an attractor for the coupled KPZ fixed point, meaning that it describes the long-term, recentered joint height functions of the process started from arbitrary coupled initial data satisfying appropriate drift conditions.
+The prior work \cite{Rahman-Virag-21} studied infinite geodesics and Busemann functions in a fixed direction of space.
+Our investigations into the properties of the SH allowed us to derive deep geometric consequences for infinite geodesics in DL, simultaneously across all directions.